bojanskr/quickstart-workshop/content/60_implementing/1_master_template.md

 Master template will create one or many nested stacks, depending upon the Quick Start architecture.

-For this workshop's Quick Start architecture, master template will create three nested stacks - VPC stack, Linux bastion stack and a workload stack, as shown in the image above.
+For this workshop's Quick Start architecture, master template will create three nested stacks - VPC stack, and a workload stack, as shown in the image above.

 Create the master template by creating a file called `master.template.yaml` in **templates/** directory, copy the below contents into the file, and save.